Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Experiments

-For fair comparisons, we adopt the same experimental setting as \cite{xu2022multi} so that we here directly compare with their published results from \cite{xu2022multi} for the first 9 methods.
+When the number of views of the datasets exceeds two, we develop the MCMVC+ method, and compare it with 13 classical and leading MVC methods including RMSL \cite{li2019reciprocal}, MVC-LFA \cite{wang2019multi}, COMIC \cite{peng2019comic}, IMVTSC-MVI \cite{wen2021unified}, CDIMC-net \cite{wen2020cdimc}, EAMC \cite{zhou2020end}, SiMVC \cite{trosten2021reconsidering}, CoMVC \cite{trosten2021reconsidering}, MFLVC \cite{xu2022multi}, FastMICE \cite{huang2023fast}, SDMVC \cite{xu2023self}, AECoDDC \cite{daniel2023effects}, and CSOT \cite{zhang2024learning}.
+For fair comparisons, we adopt the same experimental setting as \cite{xu2022multi} so that we here directly compare with their published results from \cite{xu2022multi} and \cite{zhang2024learning} for the first 13 methods.
 Moreover, to further verify the importance of view-labels, we also develop an enhanced version MFLVC, i.e., MFLVC+, which additionally introduces the view-label prediction loss $L_{mcla}$.
 Note that the implementation of $L_{mcla}$ just adds a linear predictor based on the embedding representation $\bm{z}$, in which the introduced training parameters can be negligible.

-Table 4 reports the results on MNIST-USPS, BDGP, CCV, and Fashion.
-As shown in Table 4, both MFLVC+ and MCMVC++ have at least a slight lead over the SOTA baseline MFLVC on all these datasets.
-Please note that the performances on MNIST-USPS, BDGP, and Fashion are almost saturated (Close to $100\%$), and even a small performance gain is very difficult.
-This demonstrates the utilities of view-label and variance losses to some extent.
+Table 5 and Table 6 report the results.

-To further verify our methods, we follow \cite{xu2022multi} and conduct the experiments on Caltech-2V, 3V, 4V, and 5V.
-Table 5 shows the results, and from which we can find that: (1) the introduction of view-label prediction does endow the original MFLVC more powerful capabilities, where MFLVC+ beats MFLVC in terms of all metrics on all datasets, e.g., by average margins $2.48\%$ in ACC, $2.38\%$ in NMI, and $2.40\%$ in PUR, which once again fully indicates the importance of view-labels.
-(2) Based on MFLVC+, the further addition of variance loss term, i.e., our MCMVC++, further improves the performance.
-For example, MCMVC++ wins MFLVC+ by $1.3\%$ on Caltech-2V, $2.6\%$ on Caltech-3V, $1.8\%$ on Caltech-4V, and $0.5\%$ on Caltch-5V in terms of ACC.
-(3) In particular, compared with the SOTA baseline (i.e., MFLVC), our MCMVC++ achieves remarkable improvements, by average margins respectively over $4.03\%$ in terms of ACC, $3.35\%$ in terms of NMI, and $4.18\%$ in terms of ARI on all Caltech datasets, which also once again evidences the effectiveness of these three facets.
+From Table 5 and Table 6, we can find that: (1) the introduction of view-label prediction endows the original MFLVC more powerful capabilities, where MFLVC+ beats MFLVC in terms of all metrics on all datasets, e.g., by average margins $1.87\%$ in ACC, $1.70\%$ in NMI, and $1.88\%$ in PUR, which once again fully indicates the importance of view-labels.
+(2) Based on MFLVC+, the further addition of variance loss term, i.e., our MCMVC+, further improves the performance.
+For example, MCMVC+ wins MFLVC+ by $1.1\%$ on CCV, $1.3\%$ on Caltech-2V, $2.6\%$ on Caltech-3V, $1.8\%$ on Caltech-4V, and $0.5\%$ on Caltch-5V in terms of ACC, which also once again evidences the effectiveness of these three facets.
+(3) In particular, compared to the SOTA baselines, our MCMVC+ achieves at least comparable performance on all benchmarks.